SeriousOldMan/Simulator-Controller/Docs/Functions Reference.md

 Removes the given key and its value from the configuration map.

 #### *readConfiguration(configFile :: String)*
 Reads a configuration map from an *.ini file.
 The Strings "true" and "false" will he converted to the literal values *true* and *false* when encountered as values in the configuration file.
+If *configFile* denotes an absolute path, this path will be used.
+Otherwise, the file will be looked up in the *kUserConfigDirectory* and in *kConfigDirectory* (see the [constants documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Constants-Reference#installation-paths-constantsahk) for reference), in that order.

 #### *writeConfiguration(configFile :: String, configuration :: ConfigurationMap)*
 Stores a configuration map in the given file.
 All previous content of the file will be overwritten.
 The literal values *true* and *false* will be converted to "true" and "false", before being written to the configuration file.
+If *configFile* denotes an absolute path, the configuration will be saved in this file.
+Otherwise it will be saved relative to *kUserConfigDirectory* (see the [constants documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Constants-Reference#installation-paths-constantsahk) for reference).

 ***